 Let’s say one of my readers, Ben, fills out my LeadPages pop-up box.

 I need LeadPages to say, “hey, MailChimp, I’m sending the content upgrade to Ben, can you store his email address in my subscriber list!”

 To do this, we have to link the accounts up.
-LeadPages does have a general video about doing this, but for content upgrades, things are a little more detailed.
+LeadPages does have a tutorial about doing this, but for content upgrades, things are a little more detailed.

 Here’s the problem: one reader may download a content upgrade on emails, and one may download an upgrade on social media.
 But I want to store both those subscribers in the same overall email list.
 And that’s a bit tricky.

 I’ve spoken to a lot of bloggers who were setting up tons of different subscriber lists for every content upgrade.
 That’s a nightmare.
 We just want one.